SuleimanovShakir/SequenceMaster/README.md

                  length_bound: tuple = (0, 2**32), quality_threshold: Union[int, float] = 0) -> dict
 ```
 List of arguments:
-- Firstly, you have to enter dictionary  consisting of fastq sequences.
+- seqs: you have to enter dictionary consisting of fastq sequences.
 The structure is as follows.
 Key: string, sequence name.
 Value: tuple of two strings (sequence and quality).
 - gc_bound: tuple of required range of GC percentage (inclusive), num or float if only higher border of the range is needed (exclusive).
 (0,100) is a defaul range of GC content.
 - length_bound: tuple of required range of sequence length (inclusive).
 (0,2**32) is a defaul range of length.